| Founded | Founded in 1956 in or near Lake View |

 By the year 1980, the Simon City Royals had become one of the largest street gangs in the city of Chicago with now thousands of members, they were only a little smaller than the 4th largest gang the Gaylords.
 It was now finally time that the Royals had some leadership after 5 years of being wild.
 A new leader stepped forward, his name I will leave out due to a specific request, his nickname was “Dillinger.”
 This new leader was able to bring all the sections together and prevent them from functioning with that “renegade” mentality.
 His reign was short lived and on November 20,1982 (those that know this leader can probably get the hint of who this man was) he was shot to death by the Puerto Rican Stones in the Albany Park neighborhood.
 The P.R.
 Stones were now gunning for Lawrence and Kimball and this brought a vicious war with these Stones.

 By the late 1980s Simon City Royals began having issues with key incarcerations of older and higher up members.
 Alot of heat was on Hotsa and Greg Behzad which lead both men to be taken down in drug raids.
 This drastically shrunk the organization and resulted in a loss of territory over the course of the late 1980s up to the mid-1990s.
 White flight and gentrification was growing in the city in the 1990s which also hurt the Royals as members could no longer afford to live in these now pricey neighborhoods, yuppies were taking over.
 The Royals also began engaging in bloody interalliance wars with other Folk Nation gangs eventually, and by the early and mid-1990s wars stated with gangs like Spanish Cobras and Maniac Latin Disciples.
-These interalliance wars were very costly especially the war with the Spanish Cobras which became legendary.
+These interalliance wars were very costly especially the war with the Spanish Cobras which became legendary that started in 1992.
 The Simon City Royals were now throwing down the pitchfork gang sign that they had been waving around and tagging since 1981, now the fork was to go down.

 In the year 1988, Simon City Royals began forming new chapters in the south.
-I believe the first one was in the Boomville area.
+I believe the first one was in the Boomville, Mississippi area.
 Chapters began to sprout up all over the southern states and Royals spread west into areas like Kansas City.
 Royals from Mississippi often have made the news multiple times for several crimes and murders; however, the majority of the Royals in other states are not hardened criminals or a liability to their communities, in fact, most Royals in the south are active in their communities and are positive influences.
-The issue with the southern states in the Meth and some members become addicted and act violently, hence, many of the news reports of violent gang members.
+The issue with the southern states is the Meth and some members become addicted and act violently, hence, many of the news reports of violent gang members.

 In 1995, Frank Fender stepped down from leadership and it was said that Brian “Mouse” Nelson took over leadership of the whole nation, however, the real truth it was that Nelson was only running Stateville operations but he was pinned with so much more and transferred to Tamms supermax facility to be isolated from the world basically.
 In Tamms Brian Nelson suffered terribly as he was locked in isolation even after being diagnosed with severe depression and mental illness.
 He was even locked in a bathroom naked by an angry therapist that said, “You’re making me look bad!”
 (Source: Voices From Solitary June 24, 2012).
 After release from prison Brian Nelson retired from gang life and began working for prison rights advocacy until his work cost him his life from becoming so heavily involved in his work, he was found dead on April 19, 2021, at his desk at the Uptown People’s Law Center.
 Nelson was so traumatized by his twelve years in supermax that he suffered from severe depression, sleeplessness, and anxiety.
-He had to work overnights in a isolated office because other people gave him anxiety.
+He had to work overnights in an isolated office because other people gave him anxiety.
 He was heavily dedicated to his work until his life left him while doing his work at age 56.
 He died while reading letters from prisoners.

 This is a nation that has a hell of a legacy to be respected that had many legendary street warriors that fought valiantly on the streets so much that the spirit of the organization still lives on even in the retired old schoolers.